sheldonkwoodward/felix-discord-bot/README.md

 # felix-discord-bot
-A Discord bot to send Plex related information in the chat.
+A Discord bot to send Felix related information in the chat.
 This can additionally act as an alternate access point for a Felix server.